Mamiglia/Reddit-Wallpaper/README.md

 **ToDo:**
 - [ ] Add option to download only horizontal wallpapers
 - [ ] Add option to download only wallpapers with a ratio similar to the screen user
-- [ ] Add a button to open wallpapers folder
+- [x] Add a button to open wallpapers folder
 - [ ] Add option to customize wallpaper folder
 - [ ] Improve logging
 - [ ] Add button to clean wallpaper database
 - [ ] Add a minimum number of upvotes to consider a file
+- [ ] Improve databasing with SQLite or smth